On products of long cycles: short cycle dependence and separation probabilities: Bijective approach

 \begin{lemma} Let $\beta$ be a permutation of type $(n-a,1^a)$, such that $\sigma \cdot \beta^{-1}$ is a full cycle.
 Set

-Then there are $k$ Lehman sequences of type $a$ that are pre images of $\beta$ by $\Lambda_a$. \end{lemma}
+Then there are $k$ Lehman sequences of type $a$ that are pre-images of $\beta$ by $\Lambda_a$. \end{lemma}

 \begin{proof} Fix a permutation $\beta$ as in the statement of the lemma.
-A Lehman sequence $(x,b_1,\dots,b_{n-1})$ of type $a$ for $\beta$ is given by: \begin{itemize} \item the choice of which fixed point of $\beta$ does not appear in the list $b_1, \dots, b_{a-1}$ (we will denote it $f$); \item the choice of an element $b_a$ in the $n-a$-cycle of $\beta$ (the values of $b_{a+1}, b_{a+2}, \dots$ follow from this choice); \item the choice of $x$; \item a choice of a permutation of the fixed points $b_1, \dots , b_{a-1}$. \end{itemize} For the last item, the number of possible permutations is $(a-1)!$ and does not depend on the choices above.
+A Lehman sequence $(x,b_1,\dots,b_{n-1})$ of type $a$ for $\beta$ is given by the following: \begin{itemize} \item the choice of which fixed point of $\beta$ does not appear in the list $b_1, \dots, b_{a-1}$ (we will denote it $f$); \item the choice of an element $b_a$ in the $(n-a)$-cycle of $\beta$ (the values of $b_{a+1}, b_{a+2}, \dots$ follow from this choice); \item the choice of $x$; \item a choice of a permutation of the fixed points $b_1, \dots , b_{a-1}$. \end{itemize} For the last item, the number of possible permutations is $(a-1)!$ and does not depend on the choices above.
 However, the number of choices for $x$ does depend on $f$ and $b_a$, so we enumerate directly the number of possible triplets $(x,f,b_a)$.

 We consider the graphical representation of $\alpha =\sigma \cdot \beta^{-1}$.
 By assumption, this is a directed cycle of length $n$.
-We can colour its vertices as follows (denote $G_{\alpha;\beta}$ the resulting colored graph): \begin{itemize} \item the fixed points of $\beta$ are squared vertices coloured in {\em blue}; \item the vertices corresponding to points in the support of $\beta$ are circular vertices coloured in {\em red}. \end{itemize} For example, if $\beta=(1\ 3\ 7\ 5\ 2)$ and $\alpha=(1\ 3\ 2\ 4\ 5\ 6\ 7)$, then $G_{\alpha;\beta}$ is the right-most graph of Figure \ref{Fig4Graphes}.
+We can colour its vertices as follows (denote $G_{\alpha;\beta}$ the resulting coloured graph): \begin{itemize} \item the fixed points of $\beta$ are vertices coloured in {\em blue} (for readers of black-and-white printed versions, these are {\em squared} vertices). \item the vertices corresponding to points in the support of $\beta$ are vertices coloured in {\em red} ({\em circular} vertices). \end{itemize} For example, if $\beta=(1\ 3\ 7\ 5\ 2)$ and $\alpha=(1\ 3\ 2\ 4\ 5\ 6\ 7)$, then $G_{\alpha;\beta}$ is the right-most graph of Figure \ref{Fig4Graphes}.

-With this coloration, $f$ and $b_a$ must be respectively chosen among the blue and red vertices of $G_{\alpha;\beta}$.
+With this colouring, $f$ and $b_a$ must be respectively chosen among the blue and red vertices of $G_{\alpha;\beta}$.
 The graph with edges \eqref{EqEdges} is obtained from $G_{\alpha;\beta}$ by erasing the edges leaving the blue vertex $f$ and the red vertex $b_a$.
-This graph is a disjoint union of two paths, one ending in $b_a$ and one ending in $f$ (see Example \ref{ExRunningEdges}).
+This graph is a disjoint union of two paths, one ending in $b_a$ and one ending in $f$ (see Example \ref{ExRunningEdges} where $b_a=1$ and $f=6$).

 Now, $x$ must be chosen such that $b_a \to \sigma(x)$ does not create a cycle, that is $\sigma(x)$ must be on the path ending in $f$.
-Thus, if $b_a$ and $f$ are fixed, there are $d(b_a,f)$ possible values for $x$, where $d$ is the {\em oriented} distance from $b_a$ to $f$ in $G_{\alpha;\beta}$ (see example \ref{ExRunningChoixX}).
+Thus, if $b_a$ and $f$ are fixed, there are $d(b_a,f)$ possible values for $x$, where $d$ is the {\em oriented} distance from $b_a$ to $f$ in $G_{\alpha;\beta}$ (see Example \ref{ExRunningChoixX}).

 Finally the number of triplets $(x,f,b_a)$ that yield a Lehman sequence is

 where $V_b$ and $V_r$ are respectively the set of blue and red vertices of $G_\alpha$.
 Note that $d(v_r, v_b)-1$ is the number of vertices $v$ (of any colour), which are on the path between $v_r$ and $v_b$ (and different from $v_r$ and $v_b$).
 So expression~\eqref{EqChoixDist} can be rewritten as